nmsaini/cfk-openshift-deploy/docker/README.md

 ```
 oc start-build plugin-downloader --from-dir . --follow
 ```
 If everything goes well there should be a running POD with the web-server running in the namespace.

+## Step 7.
+Need to expose the web-server so it is reachable via a service
 Now all that is needed is a service to be exposed so other pods can get to the web-server.
 Our nginx is running on Port 8080 so that is the one we need to expose.
 ```
 oc expose deployment plugin-downloader --port 8080
 ```

-## Step 7.
+## Step 8.
 Point your connect yaml to download zips from plugin-downloader service
 Edit your yaml such that your connector plugins can be downloaded from your local url.
 Here is a snippet of your connect yaml
 ```